MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/index.md

 <!-- ====================================================================== -->
-## Look up error messages on the web from the Console
+## Search the web for a Console error message string

 Search the web for your **Console** error messages, right from within DevTools.
 In the **Console**, many error messages have a **Search for this message on the Web** button, shown as a magnifying glass: